 Who’s running?

 U.S. Senate: Mark Warner, the Democratic incumbent, is seeking reelection.
-The candidates for the Republican nomination are Kim Farrington, Bert Mizusawa, David Williams.
+The candidates for the Republican nomination in the August 4 primary are Kim Farington, Bert Mizusawa, David Williams.

 Local offices: See each locality under “Elections by Locality.”